Lesterpaintstheworld/terminal-velocity/unclear_requirements.md

 - [ ] Character motivations in relation to AI rights.
 - [ ] Technical specifications for AI systems and their societal impact.
 - [ ] Relationship dynamics between key characters.
+- [ ] Ethical implications of AI integration on marginalized communities.
+- [ ] Societal impacts of UBC and AI rights legislation.

 ## Areas Needing Clarification
 - [ ] Character motivations in relation to AI rights.